 You can offer full or partial refunds and decide whether to charge a return shipping fee or not.

-A good way to reduce your refund rate is by offering easy exchanges as an alternative.
+A good way to reduce your refund rate and retain revenue is by offering easy exchanges as an alternative.
 This way if your customers want the same item in a different size or color, they can simply exchange it for the item that they need.

-Two types of exchanges you can offer:
+Types of exchanges you can offer include:

-Example: If your customer buys a dress that is too small, the ideal solution is to exchange it for the correct size.
+For example, if a customer buys a dress that is too small, the ideal solution is to exchange it for the correct size.
 This gives your customer what they need, and helps you retain revenue since you’re not refunding any money to your customer.